mandali-harish/Python_Microservices_AWS_ECS/README.md

 ```

 #### 2. Setting up CI/CD using Gitlab
 Created [.gitlab-ci.yml](.gitlab-ci.yml) file and defined the jobs to build docker images for both microservices on commits and merge requests.
 These docker images will be stored in the gitlab container registry.
-Which will be later used in the ECS task definitions for creation of containers.

 #### 3. Creating AWS Infrastructure using Terraform
 **Backend Setup**